gschmutz/bigdata-spark-workshop/02a-minio-object-storage/README.md

 We assume that the **Data platform** described [here](../01-environment) is running and accessible.

-In this workshop, we will use the `airports-data` and `flight-data` available in the `data-transfer` folder of the environment.

-These files will be used later by other workshops.
+In this workshop, we will use the `airports-data` and `flight-data` available in the `data-transfer` folder of the environment and upload it to Minio.
+These files will also be used later by other workshops.

 ## Using MinIO